-Both patients in acute care facilities and residents in residential care facilities are vulnerable to healthcare-associated infections, a leading cause of death for people receiving care within our healthcare system.
-Germs can easily be transmitted through direct person-to-person contact, or by touching contaminated shared surfaces or equipment.
-Hand cleaning is the single most effective way to reduce the spread of germs and is the responsibility of all individuals involved, including patients/residents, visitors, and healthcare providers.
+Both patients in acute care facilities and residents in residential care facilities are vulnerable to healthcareassociated infections, a leading cause of death for people receiving care within our healthcare system.
+Germs can easily be transmitted through direct person-to-person contact, or by touching contaminated surfaces or equipment.
+Hand cleaning is a simple and effective way of reducing the spread of germs, and is the responsibility of all individuals involved, including patients/residents, visitors, and healthcare providers.